 The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
-The underlying assets to derivative instruments may consist of or be related to
+Underlying assets to derivative instruments may consist of or be related to

-- such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46).
+- such assets as referred to in Chapter 5, §1, second paragraph, first sentence in the Swedish Investment Funds Act (2004:46),

 - financial indices,

-- interest rates,
+- rates of interest,

-- exchange rates, or
+- · exchange rates, or

 - foreign currencies.